 Ultram is a brand name for the drug Tramadol.

-severe pain.
-It also may be used to treat pain
+to moderately severe pain.
+It also may be used

-as cancer or joint pain.
-Ultram works by decreasing
+such as cancer or joint pain.
+Ultram works

-It also reduces the size or magnitude of the pain
+to pain.
+It also reduces the size or magnitude

-signal passed from one nerve to another.
-This
+of the pain signal passed from one nerve to another.

 How to Take Ultram